the

 For decades I weighed 155 pounds - nothing I tried or did changed that by more than a few pounds one way or the other.
 I certainly wasn't able to lift heavy or begin to think of physique competing.

-When I returned to California, setttled into the healthcare system and found the right doctor who was HIV-savvy, a bodybuilder himself and lo and behold, HIV-postiive too, I knew somehow all this was meant to transpire.
+When I returned to California, settled into the healthcare system and found the right doctor who was HIV-savvy, a bodybuilder himself and lo and behold, Oviposited too; I knew somehow all this was meant to transpire.

-I asked specifically about low-dose anabolics, combined with the HIV medications du jour.
+I asked specifically about low-dose anabolic, combined with the HIV medications du jour.
 Yes, they were part of my prescription plan too (MediCal, ADAP, Medicare).
-The right steroids, used properly, cycled, regularly monitored can be very helpful for some HIV-positive people.
-I am one of them and no regrets whatsoever.
+The right steroids used properly, cycled, regularly monitored can be very helpful for some HIV-positive people.
+I am one of them and have no regrets whatsoever.

-I continue the regimen, weigh generally 180, train a five-day routine (1-2 days rest).
-I still get told I look better than a lot of twenty-year-olds.
+I continue the regimen, weigh generally 180, train a 5-6 day routine (1-2 days rest).
+I still get told I look better than a lot of thirty-year-olds.
 That's scary, but of course, very flattering.
 I must be doing something right, huh?

 an emaciated virus-ridden beanpole at death's door, I know now it was HIV-Related Dementia that nearly got me.
 You usually